-Figure 138.
+Figure 122.
 The System / Traceroute page.

 To determine the route, enter the name or IP address of a host in the Host field.
-If the route should be determined using IPv6, select the relevant checkbox.
 Click the Start button.
 After a while, the results will be displayed on the page.

 Telnet

 On the System / Telnet page, you can enable or disable access to the device settings via TELNET from your LAN.
 By default, access is enabled.